justin/carpeaqua-template/README.md

 Because I forget this stuff in the 8 months I go between updates.

+Ensure that all your `Homebrew` dependencies are installed.

+    brew bundle

+Next up, `ruby` stuff.

+    bundle install

 I use `yarn`, but you can probably get away with `npm` if you really wanted to.

     yarn